sigmaSd/Chef/README.md

 - Install a random binary
 - Keep it up-to-date
 - Run it
-- Create desktop entries for GUI applications
+- Automatically create desktop entries for GUI applications when specified in recipes

 ## Usage